robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 ### Suite Setup

+> [!IMPORTANT]
+> LXX Recall key characteristics and syntax of Suite Setup (K1)
+> LXX Understand when Suite Setup is beneficial (K2)

 A **Suite Setup** is executed before any tests|tasks or child suites within the suite are run.
 It is used to prepare the environment or perform actions that need to occur before the entire suite runs.
+Because it is only executed once before all tests|tasks or child suites it can save time, instead of executing the action for each test|task again.

 **Key characteristics of Suite Setup:**
 - Executed before any tests|tasks and child suites in the suite.